argentlabs/argent-contracts-zksync/README.md

 The account is similar to a 2-of-2 multisig.
 With two parties with different roles, the `owner` and the `guardian`.

-The `owner` key is under the user control.
+The `owner` key is under user control.
 Typically stored on the user's phone.
 Users must keep a safe back up of this key.

 The `guardian` is both as a co-validator for typical operations of the wallet (including fraud monitoring), and an actor that can help recover the wallet in case the `owner` key is lost or compromised.